MrV1ctor/statsense/website/README.md

-# Statsense Website
+# StatSense Website

-This is the official website for Statsense, a Chrome extension for Twitch prediction analytics.
+This is the official website for StatSense, a Chrome extension for Twitch prediction analytics.

 ## 🌟 Features